Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Preliminaries

 \subsection{Finding short vectors under general non-Archimedean norms}

 The above algorithms are specialized to norms defined by \eqref{eq:normdef}, but there are other non-Archimedean norms, and we will need to use them in the proof of Theorem~\ref{theorem:ff-coppersmith} in the function field setting.
-In fact, for all non-Archimedean norms, it is possible to find a short vector in a lattice simply by solving a system of linear equations.
-Solving such a system may be less efficient than a specialized algorithm, but it allows us to give a general approach that will work in polynomial time for any norm.
+In fact, we will show that for all non-Archimedean norms, one can find a vector satisfying the equivalent of \eqref{eqn:degdetL} in a lattice by solving a system of linear equations.
+Solving this system may be less efficient than a specialized algorithm, but it allows us to give a general approach that will work in polynomial time for any norm.

 Let $R = F[z]$ be a polynomial ring over a field $F$, and for $r \in R$ define